MusicBucket/musicbucket-bot/README.rst

 -  ``/deletesavedlinks`` Shows a list of buttons for deleting saved links
 -  ``/mymusic`` Retrieves the music that you shared in all the chats.
    It has to be called from a private conversation.
--  ``/recommendations`` Returns a list of 10 recommended tracks based on the sent albums from the last week.
 -  ``/np`` Now Playing.
 Returns track information about what you are currently playing in Last.fm.
 -  ``/lastfmset username`` Sets a Last.fm username to your Telegram